 Scale the steps to Yamadera Temple

 Another option if you’re seeking day trips from Sendai?
-Head west via the JR Senzan Line to Yamadera Station.
-From here it’s about 15 minutes by foot to the entrance of the trail to scale Rissho-ji—the mountain temple, or “Yama Dera” in Japanese.
-This temple is beautiful anytime of year (I most recently went in winter), but is especially stunning amid the autumn leaves.
+Head west via the JR Senzan Line to Yamadera Station (which, if we’re being technical, is in Yamagata prefecture).
+From here it’s about 15 minutes by foot to the entrance of the trail to scale Risshaku-ji—the mountain temple, or “Yama Dera“ in Japanese.
+This temple is beautiful anytime of year (I most recently went in summer), but is especially stunning amid the autumn leaves.

 How Many Days Should You Spend in Sendai?